sharon-odhiambo/Awesome-Books/README.md

 ### Getting Started
 To get a local copy for practice or as a template, follow these simple steps.

-Access the live source on - https://github.com/TuyishimireEric/Awesome-Book Copy the **https** or **SSH** address on the code Clone the repository using your editor
+Access the live source on - https://github.com/sharon-odhiambo/Awesome-Books/tree/ Copy the **https** or **SSH** address on the code Clone the repository using your editor

-## Author 1
+## Authors

 👤 **Eric Tuyishimire**
 👤 **Sharon Odhiambo**